CS-Capstone-Team-10/disaster-dash/US_HEATMAP_README.md

 # US Disaster Heatmap Feature

-A comprehensive US-only disaster visualization feature for the BlueSky Crisis Dashboard, featuring both circular/globe and flat map views with real-time disaster monitoring capabilities.
+A comprehensive US-only disaster visualization feature for the Atlas Alert Dashboard, featuring both circular/globe and flat map views with real-time disaster monitoring capabilities.

 ## Overview

-This feature visualizes disaster-related social media posts from BlueSky, classified by disaster type (earthquake, wildfire, flood, hurricane, other) and aggregated by US city locations.
+This feature visualizes disaster-related social media posts from social media, classified by disaster type (earthquake, wildfire, flood, hurricane, other) and aggregated by US city locations.
 It provides two visualization modes:

 1. **Circular/Globe View**: An interactive 3D globe focused on the United States with auto-rotation
 2. **Flat Map View**: A MapLibre GL JS map using MapTiler Planet Lite tiles with heatmap and circle layers